jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 So quick survey - how many people here send a lot of email?
 (HANDS OR CLAPS)

-So you'll probably be familiar with the situation I'm talking about - you're responding to a support email, and you're having this dreaded deja vu feeling.
+So you'll probably be familiar with the situation I'm talking about - you're responding to a support email, and you're having this deja vu feeling.

 You've definitely sent that exact email before.
-It's like groundhog day - every day you are responding to support requests you've handled dozens or even hundreds of times before.
+Every day you are responding to support requests you've handled dozens or even hundreds of times before.